moonymango/enmovito/memory-bank/productContext.md

 2. **Parameter Selection**: User chooses parameters to visualize, either individually or by category
 3. **Visualization**: System generates interactive plots based on selected parameters
 4. **Exploration**: User interacts with plots (zoom, pan, hover) to explore the data
-5. **Analysis**: User can switch between time series and XY plots to analyze different aspects of the data

 ## Value Proposition